-We policy analysts then came to know that, actually, it’s about getting the science down.
+We policy analysts were told later that, actually, it’s about getting the science down.
 Dummy, it’s politics and economics that have gotten us into this mess and will keep us there, unless we start taking science seriously!

-And yet. . .the very same misdirection continues.
+And yet. . .the very same misdirection continues throughout.

 Farms continue to get their subsidies—be it because agriculture is politically important, food is economically important, carbon sequestration is important, global politics is reallyReally more important without which there will be no earth, no climate, no food, no agriculture, no subsidies worth speaking of.
 We could as well believe philosopher Kant’s early musings about how the collapse of the universe—yes, the entire universe—can be brought about by even the slightest disarrangement here.

 –Many of the people I work with believe that, when it comes to saving the earth, the real problems reduce to politics, dollars and jerks.
-More, the reductionists believe that the only way this is going to change—“reallyReally change”—is via a disaster that wakes up everyone to the magnitude of the crisis.
+The reductionists also believe that the only way this is going to change—“reallyReally change”—is via a disaster that wakes up everyone to the magnitude of the crisis.
 It takes a disaster to get people to prevent disaster.

 –The magic here becomes obvious when you press: “What kind of disaster are you talking about?”
 It turns out they want the Goldilocks scenario—not too weak an earthquake or no one will do anything, not too strong a disruption or nothing can be done, but an earthquake (storm, fire, epidemic, whatever) just big enough to shake everyone up—but not to kill too many of them!—so that the “they-them” do the right thing, be it through better science, politics, economics, government, society, culture, people, ethics…

 Would you believe that installing the wheel closer to the engine gets you to your destination sooner?
 And yet…

-How many times have we heard or said something like, “If implemented as planned…,” “If done right…,” or “Given market-clearing prices…” Sure, and so too is the older version true, “Monarchy is the best form of government, provided of course the monarch possesses virtue and wisdom.”
-We’re the delusional ones here: Each expects us to do a dry-run on a spell.
+How many times have we heard or been ensorcelled by something like, “If implemented as planned…,” “If done right…,” “Once the risks are controlled. . .,” or “Given market-clearing prices…” Sure thing, just like that older version: “Monarchy is the best form of government, provided of course the monarch possesses virtue and wisdom.”
+Each phrase expects us to do a dry-run on a spell.